The whole purpose of data engineering in ArcGIS Pro is for you to explore and prepare your data before you start using it for analysis or mapping.

 READ MORE: 20 ArcGIS Pro Tips and Tricks

-From data exploration to charting and data cleaning, this video covers what you need to be more proficient at data engineering in GIS.
+From data exploration to charting and data cleaning, the video above covers what you need to be more proficient at data engineering in GIS.

 Data Exploration